yegor256/blog/_posts/2017/nov/2017-11-21-trust-pay-lose.md

 ---

-"Listen up, dude," a friend of mine said when he called yesterday, "I trusted them for over a year&mdash;we've been partners.
+"Listen up, dude," a friend of mine said when he called yesterday, "I trusted them for over a year---we've been partners.
 They've been programming it all and I was busy doing business development.
 Now they've quit and I'm left with nothing!
 What am I supposed to do with all these JavaScript files?
 How do I even know they are mine?
 Moreover, they don't even want to cooperate.
 I feel like a hostage.
 Please, help me out!"
 What could I say?
-"It's too late, dude," was my answer, "but the good news is&mdash;you are not the first to have this problem."
+"It's too late, dude," was my answer, "but the good news is---you are not the first to have this problem."

 <!--more-->